n1ckfg/ViveTrackerExample/README.md

 "enable" : true,</pre>
 	</li>
 	<li>Restart SteamVR.</li>
-	<li>If SteamVR complains about Room Setup, go to:<br>
+	<li>If SteamVR complains about needing to rerun Room Setup, go to:<br>
 	<i>C:\Program Files (x86)\Steam\config\chaperone_info.vrchap</i></li>
 	<li>Make any harmless change to the file (like adding a trailing space), then save it.</li>
-	<li>If everything's correct, the SteamVR panel should no longer say "Not Ready" when the tracker alone is connected.</li>
+	<li>If everything's correct, the SteamVR panel should say "Ready" when the tracker alone is connected.</li>
 	<li>You should now be able to start SteamVR and use the tracker.</li>
 </ol>